 Flywheel power boosters, on the other hand, use kinetic energy to enhance the charging speed of electric vehicles.
 They consist of a high-speed rotating flywheel that stores kinetic energy and releases it when required.
 When needed, the flywheel releases its stored energy to the vehicle’s battery, providing a boost in charging speed and reduction of demand on the grid.

-Flywheel power boosters are more cost-effective, more sustainable, and have longer lifespans than battery power boosters.
+Flywheel power boosters are more cost-effective sustainable, and have longer lifespans than battery power boosters.

-When it comes to providing reliable and sustainable charging solutions for electric vehicles, the power booster system’s lifetime is crucial.
+When providing reliable and sustainable charging solutions for electric vehicles, the power booster system’s lifetime is crucial.
 Public charging stations, in particular, need to have an energy storage solution that can withstand high power demands and constant usage.

 Battery power boosters have a limited lifetime due to their chemical properties.
 The batteries need to be replaced every 2-4 years after 5,000-7,500 cycles.
 As the battery ages, its capacity to retain a charge diminishes, resulting in reduced efficacy.